FireGrey/PollLifx/README.md

 This project consists of:
 * PollLifx.SyncState - a dotnet core lambda function project which retrieves all lights from the lifx api and stores their state in dynamodb
+* PollLifx.NotifyChange - a dotnet core lambda function project which is triggered by the dynamodb stream and sends a notification for the change
 * cloudformation.yml - a cloudformation template for creating the required aws resources

 The lambda function is designed to run as a cron and doesn't accept any input, nor does it return any output.
 Outside of the resources created by cloudformation, the function requires a valid lifx api key.